anhxknguyen/RocLab-MelCourses/README.md

+So we (Roclab) redesigned the University of Rochester's Course Description/Course Scheduler page (https://cdcs.ur.rochester.edu/) to become more user friendly.
+I mean, just look at the website..it looks like it hasn't been updated since the early 2000s!

-The actual repository is shared only among the dev team and is private, but here's the link to the website if you want to check it out!! https://melcourses.com/
+The actual repository containing all our code is private and is only shared among the dev team.
+However, you can still check out our website here!! https://melcourses.com/